-Success criteria require a minimum 90% survivorship of planted material for a minimum one year postinstallation.
+Success criteria require a minimum 90% survivorship of planted material for a minimum one-year postinstallation.
 Any plant mortality will be replaced with appropriate species to be agreed upon between Hillsborough County and the SWFWMD.
 Plant coverage for the created wetlands is required to include a minimum 80% coverage of planted and recruited desirable species.
-Exotic and nuisance vegetation eradication will be conducted to achieve the no more than 5% coverage success criteria.
-As of 2015, the site is generally meeting success criteria.
+Exotic and nuisance vegetation eradication will be conducted to achieve the no more than 10% coverage success criteria.
+Hydrologic enhancement will result in soils that are at a minimum saturated to the surface between 5 and 12.5 percent of the growing season.
+As of 2017, the site is generally meeting success criteria.

-D. Brief explanation of how this work serves to offset the impacts of the specified DOT project(s): The majority of the anticipated wetland impacts proposed for mitigation at the Bahia Beach project include wetlands associated with long-range future expansion activities at Tampa International Airport (TIA).
-Due to the close proximity to Tampa Bay and the high quantity of ditched wetlands, the majority of the proposed wetland impact areas at TIA are low quality systems.
+D. Brief explanation of how this work serves to offset the impacts of the specified DOT project(s): Most of the anticipated wetland impacts proposed for mitigation at the Bahia Beach project include wetlands associated with long-range future expansion activities at Tampa International Airport (TIA).
+Due to proximity to Tampa Bay and the high quantity of ditched wetlands, most of the proposed wetland impact areas at TIA are low quality systems.
 There will be future roadway proposals and associated wetland impacts that will be evaluated for potential mitigation at Bahia Beach.
 The combination of various wetland creation and enhancement activities at Bahia Beach will provide appropriate mitigation options to compensate for impacts associated with a combination of forested and non-forested freshwater and saltwater wetland impacts.